French income tax return – tax return portal opens for 2022 declarations

 Income tax is payable on earnings, pensions and rental income, and you are taxed as a household rather than an individual – the parts familiales system – which can prove beneficial.

 Taxes are declared in arrears, so this return needs to report the income you earned last year.
-The tax rates for 2022 income are:
+The tax rates for 2023 income are:

-NET INCOME SUBJECT TO TAXTAX RATETAX ON BANDCUMULATIVE TAX
+NET INCOME SUBJECT TO TAXBAND

-Up to €10,777Nil
+Up to €11,294€11,294Nil

-There is an additional 3% for a single person where income is between €250,000 and €500,000 per part (nothing is due from a family) and 4% for income exceeding €500,000 per part for an individual, reduced to 3% for a family (up to a limit).
+There is an additional 3% for a single person where income is between €250,000 and €500,000 per part (nothing is due from a family) and 4% for income exceeding €500,000.
+This is reduced to 3% for a couple/family on income between €500,000 and €1,000,000.
+If you exceptionally exceed these thresholds, you may be eligible for a quotient mechanism which reduces the effect of the high income tax.

 Various deductions and tax credits are available, so make sure you are using all the ones you are entitled to.